Ayoub2503/Machine-learning/README.md

 # Machine-learning
-For this project that was really very funny.
+For this project that was really very interesting testing the practical machine learning .
 $\sigma**2$